5 Scientific Reasons Breath Holding Enhances Performance and Builds Resilience

 The urge to breathe is primarily driven by rising CO₂ levels in the blood, not by falling oxygen levels.
 Breath holding gradually builds the body's tolerance to higher concentrations of CO₂, leading to improved control over the respiratory drive, better acid-base balance, and greater resilience under both physical and psychological stress.
 Over time, this practice serves as a physiological training method to slow down breathing patterns naturally, supporting more efficient and calmer respiration at rest and during effort.

-4. Increasing Diaphragm Strength and Lung Capacity
+4. Increasing Diaphragm Strength and Respiratory Efficiency

 Breath-hold training serves as a unique form of isometric exercise for the diaphragm and accessory respiratory muscles.
 Over time, this practice can lead to improved respiratory efficiency, stronger inspiratory and expiratory muscles, and enhanced breath control during both exercise and recovery phases.
-Additionally, breath-hold training may contribute to increased lung capacity, allowing for greater oxygen intake and utilization.

 5. A Calmer, More Focused, and Resilient Mind

 Practitioners often report feeling more centered, clear-headed, and present after breath-hold sessions — effects that extend into training, competition, and daily life.
 By improving emotional regulation and nervous system balance, breath holding also contributes to building greater psychological resilience, helping individuals remain composed and focused under pressure.
+A 2023 meta-analysis of randomised controlled trials found that breathwork practices, including those that incorporate breath retention, were associated with meaningful reductions in self-reported stress and improvements in mood (Fincham et al., 2023).

 Conclusion

 Yet beyond the science, what we witness time and time again in our keur breathwork teacher trainings and workshops is something deeper: a shift.
-Participants leave not only breathing differently but living differently — with a calmer presence, more clarity under pressure, and a renewed sense of inner strength.
+Participants leave not only breathing differently but living differently, with a calmer presence, more clarity under pressure, and a renewed sense of inner strength.

 In a world that often pulls us outward, breath-hold training invites us back into ourselves — steady, focused, and alive.
-If you’re curious to learn more, we’ve just launched our new Sports Performance + Resilience Workshop — designed for professional and recreational athletes, sports teams, and anyone ready to explore deeper.
+If you're curious to learn more, we've just launched our new Sports Performance + Resilience Workshop, designed for professional and recreational athletes, sports teams, and anyone ready to explore deeper.